bradbell/xrst/sphinx/test_out/run_xrst.rst

 .. _html_theme: https://sphinx-themes.org/

-The ``sphinx_rtd_theme`` theme includes a local table of contents for the headers at the top of each section.
+The ``sphinx_rtd_theme`` theme includes a local table of contents for the headers at the top of each page.
 The other themes include this information in the right side bar.

 .. meta::